SamJessep/MovieDB/README.md

   - [ ] Janky animation for sort element
   - [ ] Some performace issues on mobile
   - [ ] Fix image sizing, some posters are different sizes and get stretched
+  - [ ] Reloading a discover page resets the sort type

   ### Done
   - [x] Sort results